agreif/ihp-run-migrations-script/README.md

 ```
 $ tree Application/Script/
 Application/Script/
-├── Prelude.hs
 └── RunMigrations.hs
 ```

-and contails only one line to run the migrations:
+and contains only one line to run the migrations:
 ```
 ...
 run :: Script
 run = migrate $ MigrateOptions Nothing
 ```

-Building the project also compiles the Scripts beside the main app, so that the `result/bin/` directory looks like this with the additional `RunMigrations` executable:
+Building the project also compiles the Script beside the main app, so that the `result/bin/` directory looks like this with the additional `RunMigrations` executable:
 ```
 $ nix-build